Post-glacial rebound: State of stress, intraplate earthquakes and volcanism

 According to the theory of plate tectonics, plate-plate interaction results in earthquakes near plate boundaries.
-However, large earthquakes are found in intraplate environment like eastern Canada (up to M7) and northern Europe (up to M5) which are far away from present-day plate boundaries.
+However, large earthquakes are found in intraplate environments like eastern Canada (up to M7) and northern Europe (up to M5) which are far away from present-day plate boundaries.
 An important intraplate earthquake was the magnitude 8 New Madrid earthquake that occurred in mid-continental US in the year 1811.

 Glacial loads provided more than 30 MPa of vertical stress in northern Canada and more than 20 MPa in northern Europe during glacial maximum.
 This vertical stress is supported by the mantle and the flexure of the lithosphere.
 Since the mantle and the lithosphere continuously respond to the changing ice and water loads, the state of stress at any location continuously changes in time.
 The changes in the orientation of the state of stress is recorded in the postglacial faults in southeastern Canada.
 When the postglacial faults formed at the end of deglaciation 9000 years ago, the horizontal principal stress orientation was almost perpendicular to the former ice margin, but today the orientation is in the northeast–southwest, along the direction of seafloor spreading at the Mid-Atlantic Ridge.
 This shows that the stress due to postglacial rebound had played an important role at deglacial time, but has gradually relaxed so that tectonic stress has become more dominant today.